 Pliny’s profit from the sale of lots continued to accumulate during his absence.
 After three years, with no word from the frontier and every reason to believe he’d not return, the others created a fund called “Pliny’s Purse”, intended for charity and specified as anonymous.

 Very few of us were even aware of the Five Founders, let alone one-hundred-and-fifty years of benefaction.
 I called in some favors, applied the little leverage left to me, and —well, yes — I even begged for some insight to the operation of Pliny’s Purse….and didn’t get very far.
 Frankly, I took all of that as a very good sign Tennant’s legacy is in good hands.
 Secrets are notoriously hard to keep.
 Here is as much as I can say.

-#1) Three Tennants, Horace and Virgil and their sister Helen, were the first of a self-perpetuating “committee” evolving through recruitment of others from the community.
-At any one time, there have been as few as three and as many as five, all sworn to a secrecy that remains unbroken.
+#1) Three Tennants, Horace and Virgil and their sister Helen, were the first of a self-perpetuating “committee” evolving through recruitment of others from the community at large.
+There have been as few as three and as many as five at any time, all sworn to a secrecy that remains unbroken.

 #2) Their mission from the outset was to follow Alexander Pope’s advice: “Do good by stealth, and blush to find it fame.”
 Help those in need.
 Do it in such a way that no one notices, not even the recipients.